 US Forest Service Grazing Allotments

-In collaboration with UC Rangelands, dozens of monitoring sites were identified in 2012 on grazed meadow allotments on the Plumas and Tahoe National Forests.
+In collaboration with UC Rangelands, multiple monitoring sites were identified in 2012 on grazed meadow allotments across the Plumas and Tahoe National Forests.
 Meadows are a unique resource, and understanding long term and annual meadow conditions can help balance conservation and livestock production goals in the future.

 Each year exlosures are placed on meadows before cows are turned out, and at the end of the grazing season (Fall) the meadows are monitored.